How does data blunder affect battle against Covid-19?

 According to official data there were 22,961 cases of coronavirus reported on Sunday and 12,872 reported on Saturday.

-This compares to around 7,000 cases reported in the four preceding days.
+This compares with around 7,000 cases reported in the four preceding days.

 But it has emerged that the big leap in cases occurred due to a “technical issue” which was found on Friday evening.